-25 Romantic Love Songs Guaranteed to Make You Melt
+50 Romantic Love Songs Guaranteed to Make You Melt

 Most romantic line: "Hit me like a ray of sun / Burning through my darkest night / You're the only one that I want / Think I'm addicted to your light."

-Vibe: The person you love doesn't love you back so you listen to this twelve times a day.
+Vibe: The person you love doesn't love you back so you listen to this 12 times a day.

-"Wonderwall" by Oasis
+"Wonderwall" - Oasis

 Most romantic line: "I don't believe that anybody / Feels the way I do about you now."